apache/fury/docs/protocols/xlang_object_graph_spec.md

 - float: A 32-bit floating point number.
 - double: A 64-bit floating point number including NaN and Infinity.
 - string: A text string encoded using Latin1/UTF16/UTF-8 encoding.
+- enum: a data type consisting of a set of named values.
+Rust enum with non-predefined field values are not supported as an enum
 - list: A sequence of objects.
 - set: An unordered set of unique elements.
 - map: A map of key-value pairs.